-- Provides multi-user access i.e. system can be handled by multiple users.
+- Provides multi-user access, i.e. system can be handled by multiple users.

 These are the reasons why relational database management system is used across the world.

-How this Technology will Help you in your Career Growth?
+How will this Technology Help you in Your Career Growth?

 The relational database management system is the most widely used database system that is used across the world.
 As this popular and used in many areas, learning this technology will help you to get a good job position in the organization and help you to compete with others and stand in the market at the top.